A guide to claiming Widow Allowance.

 If you can't print the form, call us and ask us to send you the form.

-Unless you’ve already proved your identity to us, you’ll need to show us identity documents.
-These are 3 documents that prove who you are – for example, your passport, driver’s licence and bank statement.
+Unless you’ve already confirmed your identity, you’ll need to show us identity documents.
+These are 3 documents that confirm who you are – for example, your passport, driver’s licence and bank statement.